Kenpai718/Expeditor_Exercise/README.md

 DEVELOPER NOTE:
+1) Codebase can be found in src
-*by default the program parses the data from input.txt but a different file path can be passed to main in args[0] *My main approach was making person objects with the input data and using stream api to format the output
+2) by default the program parses the data from input.txt but a different file path can be passed to main in args[0]
+3) My main approach was making person objects with the input data and using stream api to format the output